jripke74/fs-teacher-chatbot/README.md

 Next, using template literal syntax, assign a string that says My name is, followed by the botName variable, and ending with a period (.).

 Finally, log the greeting variable to the console.

+Step 4
+The next step is to create a few more variables that will be used in future bot messages.

+Create a variable called subject and assign it the string value "JavaScript".

+Then create a variable called topic and assign it the string value "strings".

+Step 5
+Now, it's time to use the variables you created in the previous step.

+In the lecture videos, you learned how to work with template literals like this:

+Example Code
+const name = "John";
+const age = 30;

+// My name is John and I am 30 years old.
+`My name is ${name} and I am ${age} years old.`;
+Start by creating a sentence variable.

+Using template literal syntax, assign the string Today, you will learn about [topic variable goes here] in [subject variable goes here]. to the sentence variable.

+You will replace the [topic variable goes here] and [subject variable goes here] placeholders with the topic and subject variables and ${} syntax.

+Finally, log the sentence variable to the console.

+Step 6
+For this next portion of the project, the bot will teach working with the string length property.

+Start by creating a new variable called strLengthIntro.

+Then using template literal syntax, assign the string Here is an example of using the length property on the word [subject]. to the strLengthIntro variable.

+Replace [subject] with the subject variable like you did earlier.

+Finally, log the strLengthIntro variable to the console.